magnus.conf in the server-id/config directory to establish a set of global variable settings that affect the server's behavior and configuration.

 DNS on

-that affect the number and timeout of threads, processes, and connections.
+magnus.conf that affect the number and timeout of threads, processes, and connections.
 They are:

-to on, you ensure that the server uses only kernel-level threads, not user-level threads.
+KernelThreads to on, you ensure that the server uses only kernel-level threads, not user-level threads.

 200

-in your magnus.conf file, the server defaults to running a single process.
+MaxProcs in your magnus.conf file, the server defaults to running a single process.

-There is additional discussion of this and other server configuration and performance tuning issues in the "Configuring the Server for Performance" chapter in the iPlanet Web Server Administrator's Guide
+There is additional discussion of this and other server configuration and performance tuning issues in the "Configuring the Server for Performance" chapter in the iPlanet Web Server Administrator's Guide.

-) after accepting a connection but before sending the response to the request.
+on, the server checks the whether the minimum number of threads are available at a socket (as specified by RqThrottleMinPerSocket) after accepting a connection but before sending the response to the request.
 Use this directive when the server will be handling requests that take a long time to handle, such as those that do long database connections.

 .